-I purchased my pine cones on sale from a craft sale.
+You can either purchase a small tree slice, about three to four inches in diameter, from a craft supply store.
+Or, you can cut your own tree slice from a small log.
+My husband cut slices for me with his chop saw and I cleaned and dried them for use in this project.
+Pinecones can also be purchased or collected from the woods.
+I purchased my pinecones on sale from a craft store.
 They quite often go on sale after Thanksgiving, making that a great time to pick up a bunch.
-You can also collect pine cones from the woods.
-Just make sure to dry them before using them in a project.
+If you collect pine cones from the woods, make sure to dry them before using them in a project.
 All you need to do is bake them for about an hour at a low temperature like 200 degrees.
 Watch them carefully.
 You don’t want them to burn.
 Since they may leak some sappy liquid, you will want to place them on an old cookie sheet or a sheet of tin foil.

 Save any nice tree branches that you need to prune or that you find fallen in the woods.
 If they are still fairly fresh they can be used in several different craft projects.